 Many people get the “keto flu” when they start a low carb diet.
 I never had this experience, I only get a throbbing headache on day 3 of low carb and it’s usually gone by day 4.
 However, so many people seem to get flu like symptoms when starting out, so please keep your electrolytes up and consult with your doctor before following any of these hacks.

-If you want to learn more about reversing diabetes naturally I suggest reading The Diabetic Code by Dr. Jason Fung.
+If you want to learn more about reversing diabetes naturally I suggest reading The Diabetes Code by Dr. Jason Fung.

 Also, check out my resources page for more info.